RiverSafeUK/sandpit-goat-python/README.md

 # Introduction

-Eze Python Goat this is a insecure project, designed to find problems in
+Eze Sanpith Python Goat is a insecure project, designed to find vulnerabilities in the code with Eze Github action

 To act as a positive case detection test harness